Health Library Explorer

 How is type 1 diabetes diagnosed?

 Simple blood tests can help the healthcare provider find out if your child has type 1 diabetes.
 These tests check for a high level of glucose in your child’s blood.
-Glucose tests may need to be repeated in order to confirm the diagnosis.
+Glucose tests may need to be repeated to confirm the diagnosis.

 How is type 1 diabetes treated?